top of page

 How are clear, right vs. wrong issues resolved without being ideological?
 My advice is to do the following,

-Involve as many people as is appropriate and share—both giving and receiving—all relevant information.
-The number of people involved in this process can be few, or as many as an entire country.
+2. Involve as many people as appropriate and share—both giving and receiving—all relevant information.
+The number of people involved in this process can be few or as many as an entire country.

-If your position is morally right, then with use of the above three steps, your position will usually prevail.
+If your position is morally right, you will usually prevail by using the above three steps.

 "Though argument does not create conviction,